What are Liquefied petroleum gases?

 One of our main fields of activity is the processing of crude oil derivatives.
 Over the years we have become one of the major producers of C4-based materials for the rubber, plastics and specialty chemicals markets.
 Nowadays, Evonik offers in its product range iso-Butane, n-Butane and several mixtures for diverse applications.
-As a colorless, inflammable gas, the different types of LPG have a characteristic odor that is easily condensable under pressure.
+As a colorless, inflammable gas, the different types of LPG have a characteristic odor.
+Under pressure, these gases are easily condensable.

 N-BUTANE - CAS.
 106-97-8

 Find further information, product safety report & technical data sheets about n-Butane.

 Find further information, product safety report & technical data sheets about iso-Butane.

 LPG for cooling systems, propellants & alkylation units

 There are four kinds of liquefied petroleum gas.
 By their similar, but not completely identical properties they can be used in various applications.